 There are several facilities provided by FedLoan to a student loan borrower to ease the process of loan repayment.
 The various repayment, consolidation, forgiveness, and deferment plans are mentioned below.

+Student loan repayment is the most important phase in clearing your debts.
 Based on the budget the borrower can take help of the various repayment plans offered by FedLoan.
 The eligibilities may vary according to the type of loan, here is an overview of all the repayment plans available and key features to look out for each -

 Standard Repayment - It can be the best option for you if you want to get rid of your loans as quickly as possible and are comfortable with the monthly payments required.
 This the quickest pay off plan available.
 The monthly payments to be made in this plan are fixed.